 In 1935 the New York State legislature stepped in.
 It enacted General Municipal Law § 205-a, which permits firefighters to sue when they are injured as the result of someone’s violation of a statute, rule, or regulation.
 Still, courts were not quick to part ways with the firefighter’s rule.
 They applied GML § 205-a narrowly, often imposing limitations not contained in the statute.
 In response to these court decisions, the lawmakers have amended GML § 205-a a number of times, each time making clear that firefighters in New York are afforded far-reaching protections and ensuring that the statute be interpreted as the legislature intended.

 Thankfully, recent court decisions and lawsuits brought on behalf of injured firefighters, some by our very own injury law firm, have confirmed that firefighters are indeed receiving these special protections.
 For example, a defendant may not argue that a firefighter was injured because of his own negligence, or that he “assumed the risk.”
 The connection between the statutory violation and the firefighter’s injury need not be as close as in an ordinary negligence case.
 The requirement that a plaintiff prove that a defendant knew about a violation is reduced in these cases as well.

 What statutes apply?

-To prevail in a lawsuit brought under General Municipal Law § 205-a, the defendant must show that the defendant violated some federal, state or local law.
+To prevail in a lawsuit brought under General Municipal Law § 205-a, the plaintiff must show that the defendant violated some federal, state or local law.
 The violation must be of a “well-developed body of law.”
 Provisions from the New York City Administrative Code (including the electrical code, the housing maintenance code, and the building code), the New York State Multiple Dwelling Law, the New York State Vehicle and Traffic Law, and OSHA are frequently cited in GML § 205-a cases.
 The Penal Law and 27-a of the labor law have also been used.

 General Obligations Law § 11-106